How to insert a GIF into an email: A complete guide

 GIPHY

-GIPHY is the perfect spot to find GIFs of all types—entertainment, memes, sports, food—you name it.
-That makes it a great platform for businesses of all types as there’s something for everyone.
-The powerful search feature also simplifies the process of finding GIFs.
+GIPHY is the perfect spot to find GIFs of all types — entertainment, memes, sports, food — you name it.
+With a vast library catering to every interest, it’s a go-to platform for businesses of all types.
+Plus, its powerful search feature also simplifies the process of finding the perfect GIF.

 Gifs